Call To Mind Live: Youth Mental Health & Dismantling Racial Barriers

 How: This event is free and open to the public.
 Registration is required.
 You may register here.
 Upon registering, you will be asked to sign up for a Zoom account at no cost.

-Who: The event hosts will be Sarah Y. Kim, WYPR’s Health and Housing Reporter, Report For America Corps Member and Anthony Brandon Fellow, and Farajii Muhammad, Host of WEAA’s For The Culture with Farajii.
+Who: The event hosts will be Sarah Y. Kim, WYPR’s Health and Housing Reporter, Report For America Corps Member and Anthony Brandon Fellow, and Farajii Muhammad, former host of WEAA’s For The Culture with Farajii.

 Panelists will include: